georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 Original images could be delivered directly from the storage system, or the CDN in front of it, by configuring the base media URL in admin configuration under Store -> Configuration.

-There is a known limitation here for using multiple storage containers for mapping existing media directory because the URL for cms blocks and page is constructed using the base same URL as product images.
+There is a known limitation here for using multiple storage containers for mapping existing media directory because the URL for cms blocks and page is constructed using the same base URL as product images.
-This means, for now, the core media directory could be mapped to only one remote directory, CMS, and product page should reside in the same cloud storage container.
+This means, for now, the core media directory could be mapped to only one remote directory, CMS images and the product page should reside in the same cloud storage container.

 Infrastructure architecture
 ============================